LeeHounshell/Material-Design/README.md

  * CoordinatorLayout + AppBarLayout + CollapsingToolbar
  * Floating Action Button
  * Custom Styling featuring separation of interface into surfaces
- * Effective use of transitions and motion
+ * Effective use of activity transitions and motion
+ * Use of full-bleed quality images
+ * Settings font selection and font size choices
  * Lint-Free Code
+ * A Gradle build 'preprocessor' which permits #IFDEF 'flavor' and #IFDEF 'buildType' in Android Java code
  * Free and Paid versions
- * A Gradle build 'preprocessor' which permits #IFDEF 'flavor' and #IFDEF 'buildType' in Android Java code
+ * AdMob for Free build
  * Google Analytics tracking
- * Memory Leak Detection
+ * Memory leak detection for Debug build

 ---